zhongkaifu/Seq2SeqSharp/README.md

 汽车 业 也 在 不断 地 变化 .

 # Build Your Neural Networks
-Benefit from automatic differentiation, tensor based compute graph and other features, you can easily build your neural network by a few of code.
+Benefit from automatic differentiation, tensor based compute graph and other features, you can easily build your neural network by a few code.
 The only thing you need to implment is forward part, and the framework will automatically build the corresponding backward part for you, and make the network could run on multi-GPUs or CPUs.
-Here is an example for attentioned based LSTM.
+Here is an example about attentioned based LSTM cells.
 ```c#
         /// <summary>
         /// Update LSTM-Attention cells according to given weights